 1. Care for creation is a moral and spiritual imperative.

-In true Francis fashion, expect the Pope to ignore his critics and state that care for creation is both a moral and spiritual imperative.
+Thankfully, we can expect the Pope to ignore his critics and state that care for creation is both a moral and spiritual imperative.
 In Psalm 24:1, it says:

 The earth is the Lord’s, and all that is in it, the world, and those who live in it.

-If we truly believe that the earth belongs to God, then we can no longer ignore our spiritual and ethical responsibility to care for the environment.
+If we truly believe the earth belongs to God, then we can no longer ignore our spiritual and ethical responsibility to care for the environment.

 Whether you want to hear it or not, the climate is changing.
 The Pope’s climate change encyclical will call us to wake up and respond with the voice of spiritual and moral authority.